ShakeelAlibhai/ProjectGoldStarsX/README.md

 # Project GoldStars X

-## Statement
-Project GoldStars X is a full-screen Java program with many features.
-It can serve as a useful tool for people, as well as for people who are trying to learn and/or experiment with Java.
+Project GoldStars X is a full-screen Java program designed to appear as a virtual operating system.
+It includes many features, such as a calculator, a notes application, a personal assistant, and more!
+It can serve as a useful productivity tool, as well as a a project to help people trying to learn and/or experiment with Java.

 ## Features
 ### Agenda